kuldeepkeshwar/size-plugin-bot/README.md

 </p>

-> A GitHub 🤖 built with Probot that helps you to keep an 👁️ on static assert 📦 sizes of your application and gives instant feedback 📝 for developer whenever they make a change.
+> A GitHub 🤖 built with Probot that helps you to keep an 👁️ on static assert 📦 sizes of your application and gives instant feedback 📝 for developer whenever they make change.

 ##### 🤖 comments the gzipped sizes of your webpack assets and the changes since the last build into the relevant PR